danajp/spec/buildpack.md

 - MAY log output from the build process to `stdout`.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml` in `launch.toml` format.
+- MAY write default values that should persist to subsequent builds in `<layers>/defaults.toml`.
 - MAY modify or delete any existing `<layers>/<layer>` directories.
 - MAY modify or delete any existing `<layers>/<layer>.toml` files.
 - MAY create new `<layers>/<layer>` directories.